Open Travel Guide

 What is the best time to visit Red Sea?

-How many days do I need in Red Sea?
+How do I get around Red Sea?